MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 # [WinUI 3](#tab/winui3)

-**Should you use default or custom location?**
+**Should you use default or custom UDF location?**

-For WinUI 3 apps, in most cases, you should use the default UDF location.
+In most cases, you should use the default UDF location.

 OR:<!--todo: ask Dev-->

-For WinUI 3 apps, in most cases, you should specify a custom location, rather than using the default UDF location.
+In most cases, you should specify a custom UDF location, rather than using the default UDF location.
 This ensures that the WebView2 control has Write access so that the WebView2 control is able to create the UDF and then write to it.

-**How do you specify a custom location?**
+**How do you specify a custom UDF location?**

 Set the environment variable: `WEBVIEW2_USER_DATA_FOLDER="\<folder path\>"`.